kantypas/BestPractices/docs/source/cctbx.rst

 workflows at NERSC.
 Critical for resiliancy is to enable failover to other facilities.

 The following figure outlines the LCLS + NERSC workflow.
-We improved portability by employing the following technologies:

-1. Enable data to be "sent everywhere" at short notice.
-2. Build protable containers for the data analysis software.
-This allows rapdi re-deployment at a new site.
-3. Host workflow orchestration on Kubernetes-based microservices platforms.
-   This minimizes the amount of custom (site-local) pipeline management code.

 .. figure:: ./assets/cctbx_workflow.png